Your Guide To Chinnar Wildlife Sanctuary In 2025

 Nestled in the Western Ghats of Kerala, India, Chinnar Wildlife Sanctuary is a hidden gem that calls nature enthusiasts and wildlife lovers alike.
-This sanctuary spans over 90 square kilometres and is home to a remarkable array of flora and fauna. .From the endangered grizzled giant squirrel to the elusive tahr, Chinnar offers a unique opportunity to witness rare species in their natural habitat.
 The sanctuary’s landscape is a patchwork of dry deciduous forests, shola grasslands, and riparian vegetation, creating a stunning backdrop for adventure and exploration.
-With its rich biodiversity and breathtaking scenery, Chinnar Wildlife Sanctuary promises an unforgettable journey into the heart of India’s natural wonders.
+So, embark on a thrilling adventure to surround yourself amidst rich wildlife, camp, and trek for the best experience.
+Are you ready?
+This escapade will, definitely, be adrenaline-fueled.

 About Chinnar Wildlife Sanctuary